-Let us know if you have any more questions by chatting with us using the help widget.
+Let us know if you have any more questions by chatting with us using the help widget at the Bottom Right.

-Epsagon uses tracing to extract events from the production code.
-After setting Epsagon in your services, either automatically or manually, it will instrument the code every time it's loaded.
+Epsagon uses tracing to extract events from production code.
+After integrating Epsagon into your application, either automatically or manually, it will instrument the code every time it's loaded.
 While the code is running, events will be sent to Epsagon and analyzed in real-time to generate tracing maps, alerts, and insights.

-Epsagon was built for modern cloud applications.
-It means that you can use any kind of workload since Epsagon does not use executable agents.
-It's operating only at the code-level, using a lightweight agent SDK, which allows it to run on containerized applications, serverless, or any other scenario.
+Epsagon was built for modern cloud applications, meaning you can use any kind of workload.
+It operates only at the code-level, using a lightweight agent SDK.
+This allows it to run on containerized, serverless, or any other application.

-No. Epsagon supports a variety of common frameworks in multiple languages and will do all the instrumentation automatically for you.
-If you're using AWS Lambda, you can use our auto-tracing technology to have the Epsagon layer automatically included in your Lambda functions, which no code changes required whatsoever.
+No. Epsagon supports integrations with a variety of common frameworks in multiple languages and will do all the instrumentation automatically for you.
+For example, auto-tracing will automatically pick up your AWS Lambda functions.
+No code changes required.

-Inviting team members are free at Epsagon.
-Head to your settings page and just invite them by typing their email, or list of emails separated by a comma.
+Inviting team members is free at Epsagon.
+Head to your settings page and just invite them by typing their emails, separated by a comma.